ZackOGG/A-Tekst-Adventure/README.md

 # A-Tekst-Adventure
-This Is the Master File!
+This is the FrizackDT1 File!